ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a href="https://jpolitz.github.io">Prof Joe Gibbs Politz</a> (Instructor)
 </p>

+In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to answer questions you care about.

 <p>
 <a href="#basics">Basics</a> -
 <a href="#schedule">Schedule</a> -
 <a href="#staff">Staff &amp; Resources</a> -
 <a href="#policies">Policies</a>
+<a href="#materials">Materials</a> –
 </p>

-In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to answer questions you care about.

 <a id="basics"></a>
 ## Basics